Estlin rolls over and puts his arm around Isabelle. He squeezes her close to his body. He kisses her head, as she moves

 She follows the orange rinds to his desk, where he sits, hunched over and typing, his eyebrows bent in a deep v.
 She takes the remainder of the burning clove from his lips.
 He doesn’t stop typing as she stands close to him and exhales smoke from her nostrils.
-At the open window she leans out and smokes down the remaining bit before flipping the butt to the air and the street below.
+At the open window she leans out and smokes down the remaining bit before flipping the butt into the air and the street below.
 He stops typing.

 “Issy put a shirt on.”
 He commands.

 She puts her hands on the sill’s edge and leans a bit further forward, letting the city’s warming air envelope her bare torso and face and blowing what strands of hair it can like long strokes of calligraphic letters.

 He turns and stands.
 She pulls her body through the window and sits, legs dangling on the ledge, unsecured by anything.
 A body on a window ledge, twelve stories high.

 “Isabelle,” Estlin commands again and louder as he bounds over to grab her.